 “I’m sick of the Hills.
 Where do you live?
 Not with cabana boy?”

-“No no, she said.
-“Please don’t pick me up.
-I despise that kind of date.
-I’ll meet you halfway.”
+“All right, she said.
+But please don’t pick me up.
+I despise that kind of date, but I’ll meet you halfway.”

 “Are you afraid of me?”

-She sighed because the memory of Levin was haunting her.
+She sighed because the memory of Levin haunted her.